wyatt/perfect-match-web/README.md

 learning algorithm.
 The survey was first ideated in February 2019 and has grown in popularity, with over 4,200 participants in the previous iteration.

-This repository contains the code for the 2023 iteration of Perfect Match, built using Next.js and yarn.
+This repository contains the code for the 2023 iteration of Perfect Match, built using Next.js and pnpm.
 We invite you to take the survey and share the link with your friends to help spread some joy in 2023.

 ## Getting Started

 To run the application locally, please follow these steps:

+Note: Please ensure that you have [pnpm](https://pnpm.io/) installed on your machine.

 1. Clone the repository to your local machine
-2. Run `yarn` to install the dependencies
+2. Run `pnpm install` to install the dependencies
-3. Run `yarn dev` to start the development server
+3. Run `pnpm dev` to start the development server
 4. The application will be running on `http://localhost:3000`

 ## Contributing